Welcome

 Navigation

-Crisis Core makes use of a turn-based rapid-fire combat system which feels similar to latest version of FF12.
-The tapping of X button is used for confirming every action during every turn and at same time, you can control your character in real-time.
-You can use action points for physical damages as alternate to mana for blocking attacks and to prevent damages.
-Since the pace is frenetic, it appears like real-time combat but you can also have experience of Role playing game with turn-based system which allows the players to use various menu items to execution actions for the characters in the game.
+Crisis Core employs a turn-based rapid-fire combat system similar to the latest version of FF12.
+The X button is used to confirm actions during turns, while also controlling the character in real-time.
+Action points can be spent for physical damage or to block attacks and prevent damage.
+The frenetic pace feels like real-time combat, but the turn-based system allows players to use various menu items to execute character actions.

 Gameplay 4.5 / 5